mshagirov/python_tylab/1_python.md

 IPython 7.8.0 -- An enhanced Interactive Python.
 Type '?' for help.
 ```

-IPython adds a lot of additional features to the python interpreter that we used above.
+IPython adds a lot of additional features to the standard python interpreter.
 First, note the line numbers for inputs and outputs.
 Isn't it pretty?!

 ```python
 In [1]: import math